arista-eosext/PingCheck/README.md

 the file requirements.
 The RPM also installs the PingCheck SDK app in /usr/local/bin.
 This is the preferred distribution method for this application.

-This release has been tested on EOS 4.21.1F.
+This release has been tested on EOS 4.22.3 & 4.21.1F.

+# WHAT'S NEW:
+- RPM now supports both 32 & 64bit EOS
+- VRF support
+- Additional syntax checking

 License
 =======